 A significant collaboration to grow out of the compact is the Modern Manufacturing Work-Study program, designed and customized to address locally based Honda North America's need for a talent pool of workers who can keep up with rapid technological change.
 In the accelerated learning program, high school students graduate with 18 college credits, attend two semesters at CSCC, then split the final 12 to 15 months between the college classroom and on-the-job activities while they earn a salary.
 The college has extended a tailored form of this model to other companies in the region.

 Collecting Student Data: Seeking Students' Perspectives

-To fully understand the current student experience, it is essential to use a variety of techniques to collect comprehensive data, such as:
+To fully understand the current student experience of your problem, it is essential to use a variety of techniques.
+Consider a combination of the following: